 Second public consultation 2022

-The Department released a follow up consultation on 10 March 2022 to seek input on how we might
+The Department released a follow up consultation on 10 March 2022 to seek input on how it might

 - address commercial and intellectual property issues

 - shortlist candidates; and

 - approach and incentivise the market for repurposing a medicine.